 IPL 2021: Full list of records & milestones Virat Kohli can reach this season

-- Virat Kohli holds the record for the most runs in a single season of the tournament, when his 973 runs and 4 centuries guided RCB to the final, where they came up short against Sunrisers Hyderabad.

-The Indian Premier League (IPL 2021) has over the years been enriched by some superlative performances by Indian cricket's biggest superstar — Virat Kohli.
+The Indian Premier League (IPL 2021) begins on Friday with a blockbuster clash between Mumbai Indians and Royal Challengers Bangalore.
+The tournament has over the years been enriched by some superlative performances by Indian cricket's biggest superstar — Virat Kohli.
 The Royal Challengers Bangalore skipper has been a single franchise player, having spent 13 seasons with RCB, since making his debut for the team in the inaugural season in 2008.

 Kohli has been an integral part of the team and has been part of three campaigns when the team lost in the final.
 He holds the record for the most runs in a single season of the tournament, when his 973 runs and 4 centuries guided RCB to the final in 2016, where they came up short against Sunrisers Hyderabad.